 Perfect Appetizers to Serve with the Hurricane

-By itself, this amazing New Orleans Cocktail can be deadly.
-However, when paired with New Orleans appetizers, you have a ready made party:
+By itself, this amazing New Orleans Hurricane can be deadly.
+However, when paired with New Orleans appetizers, you have a ready-made party:

 - 3 Tablespoons fresh lime juice